-For example, only 25 states and the District of Columbia have laws covering all four types of insurance (health, life, disability, and property and casualty), seven states cover three types of insurance, six states cover two types, and six states cover only one type.
-Property is the type of insurance least regulated with respect to domestic violence, with 28 states and the District Columbia prohibiting such discrimination.
-Thirty-one states prohibit such discrimination in disability insurance; 37 states and the District of Columbia prohibit such discrimination in life insurance.
-Health insurance is the most covered insurance with 43 states and the District of Columbia prohibiting discrimination against domestic violence victims in health insurance.
+For example, only 26 states have laws covering all four types of insurance, (health, life, accident or disability, and property and casualty), 7 states and the District of Columbia cover three types of insurance, 7 states cover two types, and 5 states cover only one type.
+Property is the type of insurance least regulated with respect to domestic violence, with 28 states prohibiting such discrimination.
+Twenty-eight states and the District of Columbia prohibit such discrimination in disability or accident insurance; 38 states and the District of Columbia prohibit such discrimination in life insurance.
+Health insurance is the most covered insurance with 45 states and the District of Columbia prohibiting discrimination against domestic violence victims in health insurance.